mio-mio/nx-observation/README.md

 To understand how NX affects exploitation, I prepared a simple vulnerable C program and observed its behavior under different configurations.

-The goal is to compare what happens when execution from the stack is allowed versus when it is blocked.

 This experiment highlights a key limitation of classic stack-based exploitation techniques.

 Below is the test program: